pantovad/LOMS/README.md

 Test project for LOMS
 =========================================
-A very small LOMS pilot done using Apache Camel.
+A very simplistic LOMS pilot done using Apache Camel.

 Requirements: